Rigid analytic Stein algebraic groups are affine: Introduction

+The interest of such a statement, if any, resides in that it reveals yet another divergence between complex and rigid analysis.
+Before describing more in detail the content of this article, let me briefly recall what happens over $\bbC$.
 As pointed out by Serre, there are non-affine complex algebraic groups that admit a closed holomorphic embedding in $\bbC^n$ (for some integer $n \ge 0$).
 The leading example is the universal vector extension $A^\natural$ of a (non-trivial) complex abelian variety $A$, that is, the moduli space of rank $1$ connections on the dual abelian variety $\check{A}$.
 The tensor product of line bundles equipped with a connection endows $A^\natural$ with the structure of a complex algebraic group, which sits in the following short exact sequence: